fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

    - Open the Settings dialog by pressing F2
    - Go to the Colors tab
    - Click "Reset Colors" to restore default colors
-   - Alternatively, right-click on the scoreboard and select "Colors" > "Reset to Default Colors"
+   - This will restore all colors to their default values

 2. **Check Display Resolution**
    - Ensure your display resolution is at least 1024x768